Thank you! Your submission has been received!

 Demos mask real-world issues:

-- Run realistic pipelines: Deploy representative applications through each platform
+• Run realistic pipelines: Deploy representative applications through each platform.

-- Surface configuration complexity: Test build speed, troubleshooting difficulty, and setup requirements
+• Surface configuration complexity: Test build speed, troubleshooting difficulty, and setup requirements.

-- Validate under real workloads: What works in demos often reveals limitations in production
+• Validate under real workloads: What works in demos often reveals limitations in production.

-How Siit Eliminates CI/CD Coordination Bottlenecks
+How Does Siit Eliminate CI/CD Coordination Bottlenecks?

 When a new developer needs repository access, IT verifies employment with HR, gets manager approval, checks license availability with Finance, and then manually provisions access.
 That "simple" request eats up 45 minutes across three departments.

 Siit automates this coordination layer.
 Access requests in Slack or Teams trigger AI-powered workflows that verify employment data, route approvals to the right manager, check license availability, and provision access automatically.
+The same AI shift reshaping CI/CD pipelines applies to the human workflows around them: instead of you brokering every handoff, agents resolve the routine ones and escalate only the exceptions.

 What traditionally took hours now completes in seconds, and role-based access ensures the right people handle each step without bottlenecks.
+For a closer look at how this plays out, see our guide on agentic AI for DevOps.

 Match Your CI/CD Tool to Your Team's Stack